kartverket/github-workflows/README.md

 | add_comment_on_pr                   | boolean |          | Setting this to `false` disables the creation of comments with info of the Terraform run on Pull Requests.
 When `true` the `pull-request` permission is required to be set to `write`.
 Defaults to `true`.                                                                                                                    |
 | destroy                             | boolean |          | An optional boolean that determines whether terraform will be destroyed.
 Defaults to 'false'.                                                                                                                                                                                                                                 |
 | unlock                              | string  |          | An optional string which runs terraform force-unlock on the provided `LOCK_ID`, if set.                                                                                                                                                                                                                                       |

+### Tailscale

+If the `cyrilgdn/postgresql` provider is present, the `secrets: inherit` input is required to use the tailscale provider.
+The provider will set the environment variable `NEED_TAILSCALE` to true, which will trigger the tailscale login.
+As long as your repository is internal, the tailscale secrets should be present on your repository.

 <br />